 machinery if you suffer from sleepiness and blurred vision.

-Mictonorm contains glucose, lactose, and sucrose (sugars).
-If you have been told by your doctor that
+Mictonorm contains lactose (a sugar).
+If you have been told by your doctor that you have intolerance

 Always take Mictonorm exactly as your doctor has told you.
 Check with your doctor or pharmacist if